Spring Garden Calendar

-- Start outside, all your cold-weather vegetable crops like peas, kale, lettuce, broccoli, onions, radishes and carrots.
-And your sweet peas too!
+- Plant all your cold-weather vegetable crops like peas, kale, lettuce, broccoli, onions, radishes and carrots.
+And your sweet peas and nasturtiums too!

-- All your summer-growing seeds indoors under grow lights at the end of March or outdoors under cold frames.
+- All your summer-growing seeds indoors now under grow lights or outdoors under cold frames.
 Keep grow lights about 2” from the top of your plants to develop sturdy, thick stems.

 - Clean out perennial beds.
 Remove a majority of the dead material, leaving the bottom-most layer to add fresh mulch and nutrients to the soil.
 Remember, there will still be hibernating beneficial critters in that mulch, like worms, dragonfly eggs and a drowsy bee or two.

 - Divide any perennials and/or transplant those that have self-sown.
 This includes iris, ornamental grasses, and berry plants.
-Remember to add a sprinkle of bonemeal and alfalfa pellets to your plants’ new home.
+Remember to add a sprinkle of bonemeal and alfalfa pellets as you transplant..